 The fuel system is very sensitive to dirt.
-It is therefore very important that everything is as clean as possible when work is carried out on the fuel system.
+It is therefore important that everything is as clean as possible when work is carried out on the fuel system

+Do not use compressed air to blow fuel system components clean as this could cause dirt particles to penetrate the system.

+Use lint-free rags for cleaning to prevent lint from entering sensitive parts.

-- Do not use compressed air to blow components in the fuel system clean. - Use lint-free cloths for cleaning. - Clean tools before use. - Do not use worn chrome-plated tools as flakes of chrome may come off. - Plug or tape connections on components which are removed.
+Clean the tools before use.

+Do not use worn chrome-plated tools as chrome flakes may come off.

+Plug or tape connections on components which are removed.